Altered Carbon: Resleeved: Plot

-Gena (who had received orders to "get rid of Holly") reports to CTAC that she has completed her mission successfully and then takes her leave.
-Ogai reveals Holly is Margot and asks her if she wants to change to a younger sleeve as this one is getting taller, but Holly decides to remain in this one so that Takeshi and Gena can recognize her when she gets older if they meet again.
+Gena (who had received orders to "get rid of Holly") reports to CTAC that her mission is complete and leaves.
+Ogai addresses Holly as Margot and asks if she wants to change to a younger sleeve as she does.
+Holly decides not to, so that Takeshi and Gena can recognize her if they meet again.
 Takeshi speaks with Tanaseda, who advises that there are more jobs to complete.